RWalecki/dotfiles/README.md

 # Dotfiles

-This repo holds my dotfiles.
-They are specific to my needs but you might find something useful here if you are a zsh/vim/tmux user.
+This repository contains configuration files for my development environment, focusing on zsh, vim, and tmux.
+While specific to my setup, you might find helpful configurations if you're familiar with these tools.

+# What are dotfiles?

+Dotfiles are hidden configuration files found in your home directory that customize your environment.
+They can improve your productivity and workflow by adjusting settings for your terminal, editor, and other tools.

+# Who is this for?

+This repository is designed for developers who:
+Use zsh, vim, and tmux.
+Are comfortable with basic command-line operations.
+Appreciate efficient and customized setups.

 ## Installation